eclipse-iceoryx/iceoryx2/FAQ.md

 # Frequently Asked Questions

+// TODO:
+// * Update ## How To Send Data Where The Size Is Unknown At Compilation-Time?
+// * Can this be extended to use between Rust and Language X?
+// * Does it work in a multithreaded context instead of multi-process?

 ## Encountered a SEGFAULT.
 What Kind Of Data Types Can Be Transmitted Via iceoryx2

 iceoryx2 stores all data in shared memory, which imposes certain restrictions.